H-1B Visa Jobs

 Negotiate sponsorship early in the process

 Raise the topic of visa sponsorship during initial conversations rather than waiting until the offer stage.
-Employers who sponsor regularly will confirm their willingness early, saving you time if they do not.
+Employers who sponsor regularly will confirm their willingness early.
+If they won't sponsor, knowing upfront saves you weeks of interviews.

 What is the H-1B visa and who qualifies?